-The respondent would like to see proforma revenue and operating profit numbers for a 12-month period for all material acquisitions.
+The respondent would like to see pro forma revenue and operating profit numbers for a 12-month period for all material acquisitions.
 The period can be left to management discretion but should be as recent as possible.
 The operating profit should exclude non-recurring items such as integration expenses, the impact of inventory write-ups, amortisation of quasi-goodwill intangibles and asset write-downs.

-One respondent is concerned that with IFRS 3 the proposals will lead to boilerplate and costly disclosures but supports more guidance to be issued by the IASB on the preparation of such information.
-Consistency and auditability would be improved if the IASB requires the disclosure of the basis of preparation.
-The respondent also agrees with the disclosure of 'operating profit before deducting acquisition-related costs and integration costs' but suggests that the IASB provides guidance on what costs would be deducted.
-The respondent also agrees with the proposed disclosure of cash flows from operating activities as this would help investors in their cash flow analysis.
-However, with the current requirements in IFRS 3, the disclosures may be voluminous and costly, so they suggest that the IASB field tests the proposals of the exposure draft resulting from this DP in order to be efficient.
+- 313 One respondent is concerned that with IFRS 3 the proposals will lead to boilerplate and costly disclosures but supports more guidance to be issued by the IASB on the preparation of such information.
+Consistency and auditability would be improved if the IASB requires the disclosure of the basis of preparation. - 314 Two respondents agree with the disclosure of 'operating profit before deducting acquisition-related costs and integration costs' but suggests that the IASB provides guidance on what costs would be deducted and defines the integration costs.
+The respondents also agree with the proposed disclosure of cash flows from operating activities as this would help investors in their cash flow analysis.
+However, one of the respondents notes that with the current requirements in IFRS 3, the disclosures may be voluminous and costly, so they suggest that the IASB field tests the proposals of the exposure draft resulting from this DP in order to be efficient.